andre-motta/Everwing-JS-Hacks/docs/guide.md

 # Guide to apply the hacks
+Follow these steps before you load the hacks.

 ## Step 1 - Go to Everwing app
 The first thing we ahve to do is load the Everwing game